bradxn/bradxn/_posts/2018-05-10-glowforge-app.md

 There are probably some other interesting possibilites too.
 For example:

+I should play with some of the options to disable the browser's debugger and context menu in order to simplify the UI.
+(I think I want to keep the clipboard commands though.)

-Rather that going right to app.glowforge.com, the app could maybe load a local page (part o the app itself) which adds a material manager and then starts the noremal glowforge page.
+Rather that going right to app.glowforge.com, the app could maybe load a local page (part of the app itself) which adds a material manager and then starts the normal glowforge page.
+(Nativefier also has an "inject" command which can be used to add Javascript code to each page...)

 Maybe include a toolbar or menu options that show box and other shape generators in the app?